Home/Articles/News

 Osight-R enclosed red dot mounted on an AR-15 upper at an outdoor shooting range

 Osight-R mounted on an AR-15 upper.
-The square housing and tall QD mount mirror the EOTech EXPS and Holosun AEMS form factor.
+The square housing mirrors the EOTech EXPS and Holosun AEMS form factor; the optic body uses the Aimpoint T1/T2 footprint underneath the included picatinny base.

 Controls, Emitter, and Lens Protection